Ali-Rabeh/tum-adlr-08/README.md

 ### Data
 The MIT Push dataset can be downloaded from the MIT MCube Lab website [here](https://web.mit.edu/mcube//push-dataset/).
 Scripts for preprocessing and rendering that data can be found [here](https://github.com/mcubelab/pdproc).
+Dataset used for training, testing and validation can be found under the data folder of this repository.